SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

-Many items of this roadmap are handled by other teams involved with us in the CodeCommons and SWH-Sec projects.
+Many items of this roadmap are handled by other teams involved with us in the CodeCommons and SWH-Sec projects, they are tagged "Externals".

 Some items tagged "Next" are not prioritized this year but kept here for next year or if other items are delivered faster.

 Coar Notify